-Add actions to the Action List using the plus sign.
-To delete an action, click the X next to it.
-Multiple actions can be added to a single Action List, but each action added to the list can contain a single action only.
+Click the plus sign (green arrow below) to add actions to the Action List.
+You can add multiple actions to a single Action List, but each action added to the list can contain only a single action.

 Name your action; the action's name will appear in the actions context menu later on.

-Set the target type, which when clicked will trigger the action.
-This may be a report, hierarchy, measure, member, or cells.
-The action will be available only for the selected target:
+Set the target type, which, when clicked, triggers the action.
+This might be a report, hierarchy, measure, member, or cells.
+The action is available only for the selected target:

-Report: the action will be available from any report element
+- Report: the action is available from any report element

-Hierarchy: the action will be available only for the specified hierarchy
+- Hierarchy: the action is available only for the specified hierarchy

-Member: the action will be available for the selected member only
+- Member: the action is available for the selected member only

-Cells: the action will be available from the cell (data point) context menus
+- Cells: the action is available from the cell (data point) context menus

 Action to Do

-Choose the type of action that should be performed when the trigger element i
+Choose the type of action that should be performed when the trigger element is clicked:

-Jump to URL: use PQL functions to produce the URL and open it in a new tab.
-Select this item if the desired action is to open a URL.
+- Jump To URL: use PQL functions to produce the URL and open it in a new tab.
+Select this item if you want to open a URL.
 The URL Data panel will open - copy and paste the required URL, and add any function that you want to perform on the target.
 Click here to learn more about the Jump to URL option.

 When the Jump to Slide action is selected, users can choose to configure either a simple or an advanced action:

-After selecting Jump to Slide from Action Settings panel, configure the following options:
+Select Jump To Slide from the Action Settings panel, then configure the following options:

 The Advanced option enables users to jump to a slide based on a given PQL formula.
-This offers a lot of flexibility, as the slide to jump to will be determined based on whether or not the specified conditions of the PQL expression are met, rather than a static slide number or name.
-This allows users to ensure that report consumers are led to the most relevant information, based on the data that is clicked.
+This offers a lot of flexibility, as the slide to jump to is determined by whether the specified conditions of the PQL expression are met, rather than by a static slide number or name.
+This ensures that report consumers are led to the most relevant information, based on the data that is clicked.

 case(criterias(contains("Bikes"), contains("Components")), dataSet("Slide 2", "Slide 3"), "Slide 1")